SSS-Says-Snek/hisock/README.md

 ## Documentation
-Documentation is located on [ReadTheDocs](https://hisock.readthedocs.io), though it is currently not finished.
+Documentation is located on [ReadTheDocs](https://hisock.readthedocs.io).
 Some documentation is also located in the code as docstrings, though most are already well-documented on ReadTheDocs.

 ## Installation